n5596/Cracking-the-Coding-Interview/Linked_Lists/readme.md

       Related (numbers are not in backward order): https://leetcode.com/problems/add-two-numbers-ii/ (**)

-6. Check if a linked list is a palindrome
+6. Check if a linked list is a palindrome: https://leetcode.com/problems/palindrome-linked-list/ (** Great approach)

 7. Determine if two linked lists intersect